saksham20573/Ring_fencing_healthcare/README.md

-# Secured Collaboration Through Data Ring Fencing
+# Multi-Party Data Privacy with Data Ring Fencing

 ## Instructions to run the code
 We advise that the code be run on google colab in order to avoid dependency issues